adevrrc/adev-p2-notes/docs/unit-testing/writing-unit-tests.md

 ## Unit Test Methods

-You will code unit test methods within the a class with the `TestClass` attribute.
+You will code unit test methods within a class with the `[TestClass]` attribute.
 As a general guideline, you will write one unit test method per test case in your test plan.

 Unit test methods are declared and defined like other methods.
-The use of the `TestMethod` attribute denotes the method is a unit test method.
+The use of the `[TestMethod]` attribute denotes the method is a unit test method.

 ```csharp
 namespace ADEV.UnitTesting